Jean-Yves Ollivier is a French businessman specialized in facilitating international deals involving private and public partners.

 For nearly forty years, Jean-Yves Ollivier has been an international commissioner, mainly in the oil, infrastructure and public works sectors.

 In 1975, he founded his first company, Arinco Group.
-In 1980, he was chosen to represent several French companies (including Thomson) who were looking to invest in Africa.
+In 1980, he was chosen to represent several French companies (including Thomson) which were looking to invest in Africa.